tucan9389/mlir-js-parser/README.md

 Artifacts will be written to `wasm/mlir_parser.{js,wasm}`.
 See `docs/ADD-DIALECTS.md` for details and common dialect sets.

+CI note: Snapshot tests build the WASM parser first (including required MLIR dialect libs) and then run Vitest snapshots with the generated artifacts.

 ## Docs & sizes

 - Build guide: `docs/BUILD.md`